-The roof is of pitched and hipped design overlaid in slate with tile ridge details.
-There is a metal skylight detail.
-The front bay window projection is pitched and overlaid in the same materials.
+The main roof is predominantly pitched and overlaid in slate with metal ridge details.
+There is a flat central section which appears to be overlaid in felt or similar.

+The front bay window and rear projections are pitched and overlaid in similar materials.

-Our inspection of the roof void was via a first floor ceiling hatch which revealed the roof to be of timber framed construction overlaid in timber sarking.
-The roof space was noted to be part floored and insulated.
+Our inspection of the roof void area was via a first floor bathroom ceiling hatch, and our head and shoulders style inspection revealed the roof to be of timber frame construction overlaid in timber sarking.
+The roof space was noted to be insulated.